KTkool/DTC-OSTI-InfectiousDisease-F/README.md

 real part.
 A test like this function will eventually be incorporated into our GUI, giving info on stability of fixed points as soon as parameters are entered.

+EigenvaluesQS.m
+For given paramaters, calculates whether a steady infective state exists or not in the Extended Model with Quasi Steady State Assumption.
+Plots the stability criterion graph Appendix B on paper, to see if a root and hence a solution exists.

 PhasePlaneTCL.m
 Solves the Target Cell Limited Model and outputs a phase plane plot of a pair of the model variables e.g. T against V. Takes two inputs, which indicate which variables to plot.